polevaultweb/instagrate-to-wordpress/readme.txt

 == Description ==

+**Intagrate** and **Intagrate Lite** are 100% compatible with Instagram’s new API terms.
+You do not have to create your own API client.
+[Read more](https://intagrate.io/2016/05/new-name-instagram-platform-compliance/).

-**[Intagrate](https://intagrate.io/)** The pro version of this plugin with many more features can be found [here](https://intagrate.io/)
+**[Intagrate](https://intagrate.io/)**, the pro version of this plugin with many more features can be found [here](https://intagrate.io/)

 This plugin allows you to automatically integrate your Instagram images with your WordPress blog.

 No more manual embedding Instagram images into your posts, let this plugin take care of it all.

 Install the plugin.
 Log in to Instagram, pick your default WordPress post settings, and you are done.
 Take a photo or lots on Instagram.
 The next time someone visits your site, a new post will be created with your each photo from Instagram.

 This plugin requires the cURL PHP extension to be installed.